tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/LessonPlan.md

 ### 6. Instructor Do: Git CLI (10 min)

-In this activity, students will revisit their newly created GitHub repositories to add folder structures.
+In this activity, the instructor will guide students on how to add folder structures to their newly created GitHub repositories.

-Live demo the following walkthrough:
+Live demo the following walkthrough with your students:

 * Re-visit the GitHub website and click on the "Clone or Download" button.
 This time, copy the URL as it represents the GitHub repository link (which will be used for the `git clone` command).